Fiscal Guidelines for Faculty Research & Professional Development Funds

 If any one of the three conditions above is not met, faculty will be personally liable for payment.
 Faculty should check with their Department/Program Administrator before incurring any expense to ensure that the charge is allowable and to determine the proper procedures in which to purchase such items or seek reimbursement.

-Research funds are allocated to faculty for a specified period of time.
+Research and professional development funds are allocated to faculty for a specified period of time.
 Within this period, unused funds may be rolled over from year to year.
 At the end of the period, any request for renewal must be sent in writing to the appropriate divisional or school dean, accompanied by a description of how the previous allocation was used, what actions were taken to secure other funding sources, and what “public goods” were supported.

 The Budget Summary Report is available over the web to the faculty member and Department Administrator through the University Data Warehouse Plus (UDW+) link in the Work section of NYU Home.
 Faculty should review charges made to the account on a systematic and timely basis.
 If there appear to be inaccuracies, they should contact their Department Administrator for resolution.

-Uses of Faculty Research Funds
+Uses of Faculty Research and Professional Development Funds

 Examples of acceptable expenditures are as follows: